Don’t Be Fooled by a Fake: Buying Car Seats Online

 It was clear to us that this was a fake car seat.
 The mesh, backpack buckles and, the over-sized photoshopped baby made us look closer.
 That said, there are many different styles of safe car seats and booster seats – and some families may be unfamiliar with what a safe seat might look like.
 Concerned that this product could be ordered, we placed an order, doubtful that we would actually receive it.
 We were genuinely surprised, when the product arrived a few weeks later because Canadian customs officials are stringent about safety products and usually stop bogus items like this from entering the country.
 In a flat, lightweight package, this one made it through Customs simply because it did not look at all like car seat packaging and it was labeled only as “cushion.”

 The product we received looks more like a baby carrier with straps you’d find on a high chair or backpack.
 There is no way to attach it securely to a vehicle, and so there is no way it would protect a child from injury in the event of a crash.
 Since that time, many other more convincing products have popped up and are available to order by families who may be unaware that the "safety" product they ordered is unsafe.

 Why is a safe car seat important?

 Motor vehicle collisions are the leading cause of fatal injury to children in Canada.
 We know that car seats save lives.
 Children who are restrained in a properly installed and fitted car seat are 71% more likely to survive a car crash.

-The online retailer where we found this product has since taken it down off their site and has refunded customers who purchased it.
+The online retailer where we found this product took it down and refunded customers who had purchased it.
 A follow up email was received warning consumers not to use it and to return or destroy the product.
 This story had a happy ending, but there are many other dangerous products available online.
 Unfortunately, there is a growing trend of counterfeit seats appearing online, and Child Safety Link is concerned that parents may trust in products that will not protect their children in the car.